Complements of caustics of the real $J_{10}$ singularities

 \FloatBarrier

+\begin{theorem}[$\Phi_3$] There are exactly 2970134 different virtual Morse functions of $J_{10}^3$ type distributed as follows into 35 virtual components.

-\begin{theorem}[$\Phi_3$] 1.
-There are exactly 23 virtual components of type $\Phi_3$ with ten real critical points: \begin{itemize} \item two components with exactly one local maximum: one with Card=77374 and D-graph shown in Fig.~\ref{77374} $($right$)$, and the other with Card=225148 and D-graph shown in Fig.~\ref{225148} $($right$)$; \item one component with two local maxima, two minima, Card=128634 and D-graph shown in Fig.~\ref{128634} $($right$)$; \item nine virtual components without local maxima, whose D-graphs are shown in Figs.~\ref{102234}--\ref{29370} and Card invariants are indicated in the captions of these pictures; \item eleven virtual components obtained by the involution $($\ref{invol}$)$ from the components listed above $($except for the component with two minima and two maxima$)$. \end{itemize} 2.
-There are exactly six virtual components of type $\Phi_3$ with eight real critical points: \begin{itemize} \item one component with one local maximum, two minima and Card=66906, \item two components with no local maxima and values of Card invariant equal to 131148 and 82350, \item three virtual components obtained from these mentioned in the previous two items by involution $($\ref{invol}$)$. \end{itemize} 3.
-There are exactly three virtual components of type $\Phi_3$ with six real critical points: \begin{itemize} \item one component with one local maximum, one minimum and Card=26922, \item one component without local maxima having Card=57442, \item a virtual component obtained from the previous one by the involution $($\ref{invol}$)$. \end{itemize} 4.
+1. There are exactly 23 virtual components of type $\Phi_3$ with ten real critical points: \begin{itemize} \item two components with exactly one local maximum: one with Card=77374 and D-graph shown in Fig.~\ref{77374} $($right$)$, and the other with Card=225148 and D-graph shown in Fig.~\ref{225148} $($right$)$; \item one component with two local maxima, two minima, Card=128634 and D-graph shown in Fig.~\ref{128634} $($right$)$; \item nine virtual components without local maxima, whose D-graphs are shown in Figs.~\ref{102234}--\ref{29370} and Card invariants are indicated in the captions of these pictures; \item eleven virtual components obtained by the involution $($\ref{invol}$)$ from all the components listed above in this theorem except for the component with two minima and two maxima. \end{itemize} 2.
+There are exactly six virtual components of type $\Phi_3$ with eight real critical points: \begin{itemize} \item one component with one local maximum, two local minima, and Card=66906, \item two components with no local maxima and values of Card invariant equal to 131148 and 82350, \item three virtual components obtained from these mentioned in the previous two items by involution $($\ref{invol}$)$. \end{itemize} 3.
+There are exactly three virtual components of type $\Phi_3$ with only six real critical points: \begin{itemize} \item one component with one local maximum, one local minimum, and Card=26922, \item one component without local maxima having Card=57442, \item a virtual component obtained from the previous one by the involution $($\ref{invol}$)$. \end{itemize} 4.